Goulash Democracy? Viktor Orban’s Hungary and Western Misconceptions

 As a result of these bold and aggressive policies, Hungary’s economy grew by 2.7% year-on-year in the fourth quarter of 2013, unemployment has dropped to levels not seen since early 2009, wages have risen and inflation has reached a historic low.
 The approach produced a better than expected outcome, standing now as an interesting alternative to the dominant train of thought seen in the policies employed by Europe’s core countries.

 Hungary received considerable amounts of flak for its electoral reform as well.
 Several NGOs have argued that the new law is antidemocratic in nature and was meant only to entrench the ruling FIDESZ party in power.
-The fact that it was rushed through Parliament provided strong cause for detractors to claim that Hungary is losing its democratic status.
+The fact that it was rushed through Parliament provided a strong cause for detractors to claim that Hungary is losing its democratic status.
 Beyond the legislative process used, what are the main elements of this reform?

 The Parliament was streamlined from 386 members to just 199.
 Political participation is now encouraged, as citizens need only 500 signatures to be eligible to run for Parliament in their local constituency.
 Campaign finance is strictly monitored, companies and NGOs being forbidden from offering political contributions.
 The state supplies all running parties with equal amounts of public money and ensures that all parties get equal screen time on television.
 These factors seem to show a taste for openness and equality rather than a means to consolidate FIDESZ in power, opening up the electoral scene for new parties and figures.